unnijeevan/HtmlToPDF/HtmlToPDF/Readme.md

 You may also have a test project depending on the options selected.

-The generated function handler responds to events on an Amazon S3 bucket.
+The function handler responds to events on an Amazon S3 bucket.
 The handler receives the bucket and object key details in an S3Event instance and returns the content type of the object as the function output.
-Replace the body of this method, and parameters, to suit your needs.

 After deploying your function you must configure an Amazon S3 bucket as an event source to trigger your Lambda function.

 ## Here are some steps to follow from Visual Studio: